jariperttunen/lukeghg/INSTALL_AND_USAGE.md

-# lukeghg python package: Installation and usage in sorvi server
+# lukeghg: Installation and usage in sorvi server
-The *lukeghg* package contains tools to generate CRFReporter xml file from GHG inventory results for CRFReporter import, check missing work, compare results with previous year and generate some ubiquitous NIR tables.
+The *lukeghg* python package contains tools to generate CRFReporter xml file from GHG inventory results for CRFReporter import, check missing work, compare results with previous year and generate some ubiquitous NIR tables.

 ## Contents